rachayita/OpsNotes/rust/rust.md

 - `use` directives can be used to "bring in scope" names from other namespaces
   - in use directives, curly brackets are "globs"
 - Using @ lets us test a value and save it in a variable within one pattern
-- panic:
+- panic: abrupt termination
   - not a crash
   - not undefined behavior
   - more like a RuntimeException in java
+- `assert!` panics with a helpful message and source location of the failing check
 - methods can be called as regular functions
-- rust inserts this at the beginning of every module
+- rust inserts this at the beginning of every module:
 ``` rust
 use std::prelude::v1::*;
 ```
-- start test names with “should”
 - `&mut` means exclusive access
 - `&` means shared access